spark-redshift-community/spark-redshift/README.md

 For general information on Redshift's transactional guarantees, see the [Managing Concurrent Write Operations](https://docs.aws.amazon.com/redshift/latest/dg/c_Concurrent_writes.html) chapter in the Redshift documentation.
 In a nutshell, Redshift provides [serializable isolation](https://docs.aws.amazon.com/redshift/latest/dg/c_serial_isolation.html) (according to the documentation for Redshift's [`BEGIN`](https://docs.aws.amazon.com/redshift/latest/dg/r_BEGIN.html) command, "[although] you can use any of the four transaction isolation levels, Amazon Redshift processes all isolation levels as serializable").
 According to its [documentation](https://docs.aws.amazon.com/redshift/latest/dg/c_serial_isolation.html), "Amazon Redshift supports a default _automatic commit_ behavior in which each separately-executed SQL command commits individually."
 Thus, individual commands like `COPY` and `UNLOAD` are atomic and transactional, while explicit `BEGIN` and `END` should only be necessary to enforce the atomicity of multiple commands / queries.

 When reading from / writing to Redshift, this library reads and writes data in S3.
 Both Spark and Redshift produce partitioned output which is stored in multiple files in S3.
-According to the [Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) documentation, S3 bucket listing operations are eventually-consistent, so the files must to go to special lengths to avoid missing / incomplete data due to this source of eventual-consistency.
+According to the [Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) documentation, S3 bucket listing operations are eventually-consistent, so the files must go to special lengths to avoid missing / incomplete data due to this source of eventual-consistency.

 ### Guarantees of the Redshift data source for Spark